-I’m one week into this ridiculous game of online dating (feels more like trolling), using an app and swiping right to meet potential men, even as I’m typing this, it sounds absolutely ridiculous.
-What has happened to us, the human race, that is, are we that addicted to social media, are we really trying to find love, or future partners on an app?
-I can only speak from my own experience, I have heard “many” times from friends, so and so met on a dating website, it’s the way people meet now.
+I’m one week into this ridiculous game of online dating (it feels more like trolling), using an app and swiping right to meet potential single men.
+Even as I’m typing this, it sounds absolutely ridiculous.
+What has happened to us?
+Are we really trying to find love or future partners on a dating app?
+I can only speak from my own experience.
+I have heard many times from friends, “so and so met on a dating website; it’s the way people meet now.”
 REALLY?
-I’m not buying it…here me out, you post as few tasteful photos of yourself, a good representation and from the current year, right?
-I was blown away with the outrageous profile photos (there’s definitely a business in this) men…WTF, why are you posting photos of yourselves hugging fish, or pumping iron in the weight room, or worse, selfie’s in the bathroom with shirts off…STOP IT!
+I’m not buying it…here me out, you post a few tasteful photos of yourself, a good representation and from the current year, right?
+I was blown away by the outrageous profile photos (there’s definitely a business in this).
+Men…WTF, why are you posting photos of yourselves hugging fish, or pumping iron in the weight room, or worse, selfie’s in the bathroom with shirts off…STOP IT!
 What is the message you are sending?
 It’s literally the equivalent of women posting photos of themselves shoe shopping, with the caption, “best deal on Jimmy Choo’s ever,” or worse, in bikinis!
-For me personally, it’s a definite swipe left.
-BUT, here’s some in sight from my younger son, he says, ” a photo of a man holding up a fish, shows yes, he can catch a fish but it also shows he can be a provider and that he is proud of his accomplishments, it also shows his masculine side.”
-Sure, I will agree with my son’s analogy re fish photo’s but there’s no way I’m buying into a deeper meaning of shirtless photo’s except to say, I’m ripped!
+Ok, you got me, yes, I posted a photo of myself in a bikini sitting on the beach, but it was tasteful!
+Guys, seeing those crazy pics of you doing weird and wonderful things, it’s a definite swipe left.
+BUT, here’s some insight from my younger son; he says, ” a photo of a man holding up a fish, shows yes, he can catch a fish, but it also shows he can be a provider and that he is proud of his accomplishments, it also shows his masculine side.”
+Sure, I will agree with my son’s analogy re fish photo’s, but there’s no way I’m buying into a deeper meaning of shirtless photo’s except to say, I’m ripped!

-I’m not looking for just anyone, hence, the featured image, “looks like you’re out of people,” which makes me laugh each time.
-Maybe I’m holding out for that chance meeting of someone special on the seawall, or shopping for groceries, we both reach for the same steak, he says he likes a good tenderloin, I say…”all natural, Grade A, aged to perfection?”
-LOL, Sorry, I couldn’t help myself but you get the idea?
-I’ll keep you posted on where this crazy online dating thing goes, or doesn’t go.
-For now, I’ll try not to take things too seriously, maybe ask a few more questions and who knows?
+I’m not looking for just anyone; hence, the featured image “looks like you’re out of people,” which makes me laugh each time.
+I seem to be swiping mostly left instead.
+Oof!
+So yes, perhaps I’m holding out for that chance meeting of someone special on the seawall or shopping for groceries; we both reach for the same steak, he says he likes a good tenderloin, I say…”all-natural, Grade A, aged to perfection?”
+LOL, Sorry, I couldn’t help myself, but you get the idea?
+I’ll keep you posted on where this crazy online dating thing goes or doesn’t go.
+For now, I’ll try not to take things too seriously, maybe ask a few more questions, and who knows?